ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 ## Demo

 Use the code block toolbar button {@icon @ckeditor/ckeditor5-code-block/theme/icons/codeblock.svg Insert code block} and the type dropdown to insert a desired code block.
 Alternatively, start the line with `` ``` `` to format it as a code block thanks to the {@link features/autoformat autoformatting feature}.
-To add a paragraph underneath a code block, just use the double caret function (press <kbd>Enter</kbd> twice).
+To add a paragraph underneath a code block, just press <kbd>Enter</kbd> three times.

 {@snippet features/code-block}